I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtcreateallocation.md

 </dl><p>Parameters were validated and determined to be incorrect.</p><dl>
 <dt><b>STATUS_NO_MEMORY</b></dt>
 </dl><p>
-<a href="https://msdn.microsoft.com/library/windows/hardware/ff546807">D3DKMTCreateAllocation</a> could not complete because of insufficient memory.</p><dl>
+<a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtcreateallocation.md">D3DKMTCreateAllocation</a> could not complete because of insufficient memory.</p><dl>
 <dt><b>STATUS_NO_VIDEO_MEMORY</b></dt>
 </dl><p>
-<a href="https://msdn.microsoft.com/library/windows/hardware/ff546807">D3DKMTCreateAllocation</a> could not complete because of insufficient video memory.
+<a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtcreateallocation.md">D3DKMTCreateAllocation</a> could not complete because of insufficient video memory.
 The video memory manager attempts to virtualize video memory; however, if the virtualization fails (such as, when virtual address space runs out), the memory manager might return this error code.</p>

 <p> </p>

 <p>This function might also return other NTSTATUS values.</p>

 ## -remarks
-<p>The OpenGL ICD uses the <b>D3DKMTCreateAllocation</b> function to create allocations and resources.
-An allocation can be associated with a resource, or an allocation can stand alone.
-The <b>D3DKMTCreateAllocation</b> function can also be used to add additional allocations to a resource at anytime.
-The only restrictions are that all shared allocations must be associated with a resource and additional allocations cannot be added to an existing shared resource.</p>

-<p>The following code example demonstrates how an OpenGL ICD can use <b>D3DKMTCreateAllocation</b> to create a stand-alone allocation in video memory that is not associated with a resource.</p>

-<p>The following code example demonstrates how an OpenGL ICD can use <b>D3DKMTCreateAllocation</b> to create a resource with a single system memory allocation.</p>

 <p>The OpenGL ICD uses the <b>D3DKMTCreateAllocation</b> function to create allocations and resources.
 An allocation can be associated with a resource, or an allocation can stand alone.
 The <b>D3DKMTCreateAllocation</b> function can also be used to add additional allocations to a resource at anytime.
 The only restrictions are that all shared allocations must be associated with a resource and additional allocations cannot be added to an existing shared resource.</p>

 <p>The following code example demonstrates how an OpenGL ICD can use <b>D3DKMTCreateAllocation</b> to create a stand-alone allocation in video memory that is not associated with a resource.</p>